HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

   height=558
 ) }}

 Their popularity is high!
-Per the chart above at least close to every fourth document uses `data-*` attributes.
+Per the chart above close to every fourth document uses `data-*` attributes.
 But the overall data show that 88% of documents use at least one `data-*` attribute.
 That's quite some adoption.

 ### Social markup

-Last year's edition introduced [a section on social markup, special markup](../2021/markup#social-markup) which makes it easier for social platforms to identify and display the respective metadata.
+Last year's edition introduced [a section on social markup](../2021/markup#social-markup), special markup which makes it easier for social platforms to identify and display the respective metadata.
 Here's the 2022 update:

 {{ figure_markup(
   image="social-meta-nodes-usage.png",